Why does the earth look the way it does?

 We design and implement teacher professional development programs that are well informed by best practices research in learning, teaching and the nature of effective science teacher professional development.

 We work with teachers as they create Virtual Fieldwork Experiences (VFEs) and take their students to actual field sites.
+See the database of VFEs here (or from the database link in the menu at the top of every page).

 Earth System Science Big Ideas shape our work in all of the above.